 Best Hiking Trails in Canmore and the Kananaskis

-There are many Kananaskis hiking trails to choose from.
-We wanted to find one that could be done in a half day and that provides amazing views.
+There are many hikes in Kananaskis County to choose from.
+We wanted to find one that could be done in a half-day and that provides amazing views.
 We also wanted to find hiking trails near me, and since we live in Calgary, Canmore is a great option.
 One very popular hike is Ha Ling Peak, which starts roughly 10 minutes from Canmore.
 If you’re looking for nature trails, this is a great option.
 It’s easy to reach, very popular, and takes you to the top of a stunning mountain peak with incredible 360-degree views of mountains, rivers, and the town of Canmore Canada.

 The hike to Ha Ling Peak is fairly strenuous and is rated as a difficult hike.
 In my opinion, it’s not really difficult but it is uphill the entire time, so it’s definitely hard on the legs.
 We saw people with dogs and children, so it’s certainly not “extreme”.
 The only moderately difficult part is the last 20-minutes, which is mostly loose rock.
 We saw some people slip here.
-You’re not going to fall down the mountain but you might get some scrapes if fall.
-When raining, this is likely very slippery.
-I’d say it’s slightly worse coming down.
+You’re not going to fall down the mountain but you might get some scrapes if you fall.
+When raining, the trail is probably very slippery.
+I’d say it’s slightly worse coming down as well.

 The first 70% of the hike is through the alpine forest.
 You’ll likely find patches of snow even in the early summer, and you’ll find a variety of beautiful views along the way.
 The entire hike is great but the real prize is when you make it to the top.
 Once at the peak, you’ll have EPIC views of the Rocky Mountains and the town of Canmore. it’s mind-blowing really.
 It’s also the edge of a mountain so it looks really cool.
 Just don’t fall over the other side as it’s thousands of feet to the bottom.